Maryhill Museum of Art: History

 Spreckels’ efforts also helped bring the Théâtre de la Mode to Maryhill.
 After being displayed in Paris in 1945–1946, the mannequins toured Europe and the United States.
 Their final American venue was the M. H. de Young Memorial Museum in San Francisco.
 Organizers then attempted to return them to Paris, but the Théâtre de la Mode originator, the Chambre Syndicale de la Couture Parisienne, was unwilling to pay custom charges.
 The mannequins were stored in San Francisco's City of Paris department store while a decision was made about their future.
 Spreckels suggested that the mannequins be sent to Maryhill, and they arrived at the museum in time for the 1952 season.

 Others also contributed to the early growth of Maryhill's art collection.
 Clifford Dolph, who served as the museum's first director (1938–1972), had a passion for chess.
 With the encouragement of the museum's Board of Trustees, he began collecting chess sets in 1957.
 Dolph was also an astute admirer of realist painting and many of the museum's most important works of art were acquired during his tenure.
 He exhibited, purchased and promoted the work of American artists associated with Classical Realism.
 In 2000, the R. H. Ives Gammell Studios Trust gave the museum a 23-panel series titled A Pictorial Sequence Painted by R. H. Ives Gammell Based on The Hound of Heaven.
 The paintings had premiered at Maryhill in 1957 and the museum's relationship with Gammell and the artists in his circle can be directly linked to the decision to permanently place the works at the museum.

 American Indian art has always been an important part of Maryhill Museum's mission.
 Beginning with Sam Hill's own collection, the Indian basketry holdings now total more than 900 items.
 A particularly important Indian art donation was made in 1940 by Mary Underwood Lane.
 She was the granddaughter of Cascade chief Welawa, also known as Chief Chenoweth.
 Lane's gift included fur trade-era objects and many carved, woven and beaded items from the Middle Columbia River region.
 A large collection of Arctic material was given to the museum in 1979 by the heirs of Harvey T. Harding, who had operated a store in Nome, Alaska, from 1899 to 1907.
 Harding kept a journal of his Arctic experiences and a careful record of the objects that he collected—many of which are identified by place and date of collection.

 The museum collection also includes numerous historic photographs, archival materials and reference texts.

-Maryhill Stonehenge, a concrete replica Stonehenge, is located at the eastern end of Maryhill Museum's property.
+Maryhill Stonehenge, a concrete replica Stonehenge, is located at the eastern end of Maryhill Museum's property, about four miles from the primary museum building.
 It was commissioned by Sam Hill and dedicated in 1918 as a memorial to local World War I dead.
 It was completed in 1929.